Ain-i-Akbari: Notable Ains

 The business which Akbar Majesty transacts is multifarious.
 A large number of men were appointed on the days assembly of expenditure was announced.
 Their merits are inquired into and the coin of knowledge passes the current.
 Some pray his majesty to remove religious doubt; other again seek his advice for settling a worldly matter; other want medicines for their cure.
 Like these many other requests were made.

-The salaries of large number of men from Iran, Turkey, Europe, Hindustan and Kashmir are fixed in a manner described below, and the men themselves are taken before His Majesty by the paymasters.
+The salaries of large number of men from Iran, Turkey, Europe, Hindustan, and Kashmir are fixed in a manner described below, and the men themselves are taken before His Majesty by the paymasters.
 Formerly it had been custom for man to come with horses and accoutrements; but now only men appointed to the post of Ahadi were allowed to bring horses.
 The salary is proposed by the officer who bring them, which is then increased or decreased, though it is generally increased; for the market of His Majesty is never dull.
-The number of men brought before His Majesty depends on number of men available.
+The number of men brought before His Majesty depends on the number of men that are available.
 Every Monday all such horsemen are mustered as were left from the preceding week.
-With the view of increasing army and zeal of officers, His Majesty gives to each who brings horsemen, a present of two dams for each horsemen.
+With the view of increasing the army and the zeal of officers, His Majesty gives a present of two dams for each horsemen to each person who brings horsemen.